felixlinker/diem-requirements/draft-linker-diem-requirements.md

 ## Marking of Hazardous Materials

-The Organization for the Prohibition of Chemical Weapons (OPCW), the Inrernational Atomic Energy Agency (IAEA), and the Basel Convention require that certain, dangerous materials are marked during shipment.
+The Organization for the Prohibition of Chemical Weapons (OPCW), the International Atomic Energy Agency (IAEA), and the Basel Convention require that certain, dangerous materials are marked during shipment.
 Concretely:

 - The OPCW requires marking of Schedule 1 chemicals.